A Review of the Flying Kiwi Adventure Tours of New Zealand

 Hike Around a Volcano or Canoe on the Whanganui River

-Hop-Off: Taupo or Turangi – Taupo and Turangi are towns on the edge of New Zealand’s largest lake and right on the edge of the Tongariro National Park and Whanganui National Park.
+Hop Off: Taupo or Turangi – Taupo and Turangi are towns on the edge of New Zealand’s largest lake and right on the edge of the Tongariro National Park and Whanganui National Park.
 Take on one of the multi-day hikes like the Round the Mountain Track (4-6 Days) going around the perimeter of New Zealand’s largest volcano, Mt Ruapehu.
 Or how about a stunning canoe journey down the Whanganui River on the New Zealand Great Walk, the Whanganui Journey (3 or 5 days)?
 Or if you are looking for small doses of activities, do white water rafting, jet boating, mountain biking, hiking, skydiving, bungy jumping and more.
+See the 16 Best Things to Do in Taupo and 12 Best Things to Do in Turangi for more ideas.

 Explore Stewart Island